-According to the Union of Concerned Scientists, a total of ## satellites were active at the end of 2014.
+According to the Union of Concerned Scientists, a total of 1,381 satellites were still operational at the end of 2015.
 These satellites are mostly located in low Earth orbit (LEO) between 200 and 2,000 kilometers (124–1,242 miles) of altitude.
-LEO is home to ## active satellites, or ##% of the total.
+LEO is home to 759 active satellites, or 55% of the total.
 This family of orbits remains the main orbital location of satellites due to the wide range of missions it allows and to the low energy required to reach it, which typically results in lower launch costs.